wadevenz/T2A2_API/README.md

 [Trello](https://trello.com/b/vHCD0owm/t2a2api)

-The planning and project allocation tool I used for this application was trello.
+The planning and project allocation tool I used for this application was Trello.
 The software provides templates with which gives a good indication of desirable workflow.

 Tasks are split up into 5 cards; Brainstorm, Todo, Doing and Done.
 As this was a similar task to undertake as had been previously seen, most tasks were automatically assigned to the 'Todo' card at the beginning.
 However as this was a first time solo project of this nature, inevitably other tasks were assigned as they were presented along the timeline of the project.